Site Summary ProfileEPA ID: FLD981014368

 Site investigations identified contamination in soil and ground water that could potentially harm people in the area.
 Soil and ground water contamination resulted from waste handling practices at the site.
 Contaminants of concern identified include trichloroethylene, tetrachloroethylene (also known as PCE or PERC) and volatile organic compounds (VOCs).
 EPA learned that used solvents from anodizing tanks, which is the process of applying a thin aluminum coating to materials, drained outside onto the ground.
 The facility cleaned and prepared the metals for printing using trichloroethylene and tetrachloroethylene.
 EPA identified two separate and distinct zones of contamination: Zone 1, a shallow zone of metals-contaminated ground water and soil; and Zone 2, a deep zone of ground water contaminated with VOCs.

 In Zone 2, EPA uses monitoring wells to evaluate the spread of contaminated ground water.
-In the future, contaminated ground water from the site may impact public water system wells.
+In the future, contaminated ground water from the site could impact public water system wells if left unchecked.
 EPA monitors the local public water treatment facility for contaminants of concern to ensure drinking water safety.
 Businesses and residents use the public water system and therefore do not encounter contaminated ground water.
 In addition, the South Florida Water Management District has listed the site and nearby surrounding area as a ground water delineation area.
 This means that drinking water wells must have the District’s approval before placement in the area.

 Investigation and Cleanup Responsibility / Oversight